Chachashiv/Day_Care/README.md

 http://bkyz2-fmaaa-aaaaa-qaaaq-cai.localhost:8000
 ```

 With this URL, you can interact with the canister using an HTTP client of your choice.
-We are going to use `curl`.
+We are going to use `postman`.

-### create a message:
+### create an owner:
 - `curl -X POST <CANISTER_URL>/<REQUEST_PATH> -H "Content-type: application/json" -d <PAYLOAD>`
 Example:
 - `curl -X POST http://bkyz2-fmaaa-aaaaa-qaaaq-cai.localhost:8000/messages -H "Content-type: application/json" -d '{"title": "todo list", "body": "some important things", "attachmentURL": "url/path/to/some/photo/attachment"}'`